A 3 week New Zealand road trip from Auckland to Christchurch

 If you also enjoy just being in a place, and avoiding anywhere that feels overly commercial, you might enjoy my suggestions.
 I hope you do!

-This itinerary contains affiliate links, which means I may make a small commission (at no extra cost to you) if you book through those links.
+Disclosure: This itinerary contains affiliate links, which means I may make a small commission (at no extra cost to you) if you use those links.
 Thanks for your support.

 Itinerary overview